NERSC/timemory/docs/features.md

 ## Signal Detection

-TiMemory provides a facility for catching signals and printing out a backtrace when the signals are raised:
+Timemory provides a facility for catching signals and printing out a backtrace when the signals are raised:

 ```cpp
 tim::enable_signal_detection({ SIGHUP, SIGINT, SIGQUIT, SIGABRT });